Good Grief Cook

 Recently, two additional opportunities came my way.
 Yay!
 More ways to celebrate.

 The first is from a dad celebrating the loss of his daughter by writing a book in her honor.
 The title of the book is, A Journey We Share.
 His goal is to publish the book with personal stories to comfort grieving parents and families.
-He requested I share a bit about William's story along with some words of encouragement.
+He requested I share a bit about William's story along with some words of encouragement about losing a child.

 William's tale will be 1 page in the book.
 He continues to collect stories, so I am spreading the word.
 I can't think of a better way to celebrate our loved ones, so if you, too, have a story to share check out A Journey We Share